mindenit-answers/client/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Mindenit Answers, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Nure Answers, including completely new features and minor improvements to existing functionality.

 #### How Do I Submit A (Good) Enhancement Suggestion?

-Enhancement suggestions are also tracked as [GitHub issues](https://github.com/mindenit-answers/client/issues).
+Enhancement suggestions are also tracked as [GitHub issues](https://github.com/nure-answers/client/issues).
 When creating an enhancement suggestion, please provide the following information:

 * **Use a clear and descriptive title** for the issue
 * **Provide a detailed description of the suggested enhancement**